execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 ### Printing

-In the example above we used `%g` for float, `%lg` for double and `%Lg` for the long double.These display the floating-point type in either decimal notation or scientific notation, depending on the size of the value.
+In the example above we used `%g` for float, `%lg` for double and `%Lg` for the long double.
+These display the floating-point type in either decimal notation or scientific notation, depending on the size of the value.

 For decimal notation: